 View Cape Cod Day Trip Ideas in a larger map

-A trip to Newport, R.I., which is 90 minutes by car from our bed and breakfast inn, allows you to take a step back in time by touring the magnificent mansions that were once the summer homes of the Vanderbilts and Astors and many other wealthy Americans.
+A trip to Newport, R.I., which is 90 minutes by car from our location, allows you to take a step back in time by touring the magnificent mansions that were once the summer homes of the Vanderbilts and Astors and many other wealthy Americans.
 Rich and I spent 3 days there in April last year and thoroughly enjoyed our stay.
 Our first stop was the Breakers, a 70-room estate that was the summer home of Cornelius Vanderbilt.
 Nearby is Marble House, with its fanciful re-creation of a Japanese tea house in the ocean-front gardens.
 Across the street is the Elms, where we were treated to a “behind the scenes” tour of the basement and sub-basement, as well as the servants’ quarters.
 Had the day been nicer we would have been able to go up to the roof for a rooftop view of the surrounding gardens.
 A leisurely drive along the 10-mile Ocean Drive is a must-do in Newport, as is a walk along the Cliff Walk, which runs in front of The Breakers, Marble House, and Chateau Sur Mer.
 And if you want a quintessential bowl of steaming New England clam chowder, try the Black Pearl on Bannister’s Wharf.

 Although both of Cape Cod’s off-shore islands are worth visiting, we prefer Nantucket.
 If you take the Hy-Line high-speed ferry from Hyannis, which is only 15 minutes from the Inn, in one hour you’ll be walking the cobbled streets of Nantucket Town.
 There are lovely shops and galleries to browse and a magnificent view of the harbor from atop the First Congregational Church belltower on Center Street.